walletstate/walletstate-server/README.md

 - Open the `localhost:8080` URL in your browser
 - Use credentials `demo`:`demo` to log in as a demo user.

+> [!WARNING]
+> To simplify development and not create a lot of database migration files, all versions until 0.1.0 may not be backward compatible and to use the next version, it might be necessary to drop the existing database.

 ## TODO list
 The current version of server has a very basic functionality needed to build some MVP version of a product and requires a lot of improvements.
 Some of them:
 - [ ] add validation of input data